plotly/dash-labs/docs/demos/dashdown_multi_page/pages/MarkdownAIO/code_block_options.md

 ### Display Options

-- `exec_code` (boolean; default False):
+- `exec` (boolean; default False):
          If `True`, code blocks will be executed.
-This may also be set within the code block with the comment # exec-code-true or # exec-code-false
+This may also be set within the code block with the comment # exec-true or # exec-false

 - `side_by_side` (boolean; default False):